WokLibCodeClub/Hangman/step02-choose_word_and_display/STEP2.md

 In Trinket projects we can add files to the project, like the ```Hangman words.txt``` file, but if we weren't using Trinket we would have to indicate to the Python code which folder on the computer's hard drive the file was located in.

-For our game we need to add three lines of code after the end of the ```pictures``` list variable.
+For our game we need to add three lines of code in the VARIABLES section, after the end of the ```pictures``` list variable.
 The first line to add is:
 ```
 wordfile = open('Hangman words.txt', 'r')
 ```